simeononsecurity/simeononsecurity.ch/content/articles/how-to-ask-better-questions/index.en.md

 ## Conclusion

-In conclusion, asking effective questions is a valuable skill that can help us gain knowledge, solve problems, and spark new ideas.
+Wrapping up, asking effective questions is a valuable skill that can help us gain knowledge, solve problems, and spark new ideas.
 By doing our research, asking specific and focused questions, seeking opinions and experiences, using questions to spark deeper conversations, and being respectful of the person's time, we can make the most out of our interactions and conversations, and avoid wasting time on irrelevant or unproductive questions.